HacktoberfestSIT/List-of-repos/README.md

 # List-of-repos

 ## 😇About the repository
- This is webiste showcasing all the ongoing hacktoberfest ready open souce repositories which is ready for contribution.
+ A Website showcasing all the ongoing hacktoberfest ready open souce repositories which is ready for contribution.

 ## 📢General Steps to follow while contributing:
 ### Step Zero